-Do you know the feeling?
-You come inside during a brisk, windy day, hoping to get some relief from the cold.
-A few hours later, you find that you have to cover up with blankets and put on a sweater.
+Do you know that feeling?
+You come indoors on a brisk, windy day, hoping to find some relief from the cold.
+A few hours later, you realize you must wrap yourself in blankets and wear a sweater.
+After adjusting the heater a second time, you notice that cold air has seeped through the windows, making your room freezing!

 5 Reasons Why the Cold Comes in Through Your Windows